solana-labs/solana-web3.js/packages/sysvars/README.md

 # @solana/sysvars

-This packages contains types and helpers for fetching and decoding Solana sysvars.
+This package contains types and helpers for fetching and decoding Solana sysvars.
 It can be used standalone, but it is also exported as part of the Solana JavaScript SDK [`@solana/web3.js@experimental`](https://github.com/solana-labs/solana-web3.js/tree/master/packages/library).